Haplotype Diversity in Africa

 Introduction

 At Bixbio we work with the most diverse genomic data, all of the time, and we believe that diversity is the most important differentiator in both genetic research and its practical applications.
 So one might expect that we’d be very good at explaining why we care about genetic diversity, and even more fundamentally, what genetic diversity is.
-But the truth is that genetic diversity isn’t just one simple concept, and this means that it’s often talked about in ways that might not make intuitive sense, using broad strokes or impressive but opaque statistics.
+But the truth is that genetic diversity isn’t just one simple concept, which means that it’s often talked about in ways that might not make intuitive sense, using broad strokes or somewhat opaque statistics.
 A proper explanation requires a small amount of patience – and a decent amount of good-quality data.

 The basics